rstarksmith/phase-2-project-legolist/NOTES.md

     - LegoSet
     - LegoDetails (to hide)
 ### Stretch Goals
-* ability to delete set card (button on card, DELETE)
+* Ability to delete set card (button on card, DELETE) ✓
-* ability to change from boxed to built(PATCH)
+* Ability to change from boxed to built(PATCH)
-* ability to search/filter by theme
+* Ability to search/filter by theme

+### Revisit - Refactor
+* Update project to newest version of React Router